ShreyaGupta08/Flare-Detector-for-Reddit-Data/README.md

 - model.py: final model that uses title of the post and random forest to predict its flair.
 - model.pkl: pickled-version of the model which is used to make predictions.
 - requirments.txt: txt file for Heroku to download the required requirements to run the web application.
+- Experimental log.ipynb: Documents everything that worked or failed on a day per day basis. (for personal use)

 ## How to run this code in your local machine